Tom Carver is no longer with the Carnegie Endowment.

-Tom Carver is vice president for communications and strategy at the Carnegie Endowment for International Peace.
+Tom Carver was vice president for communications and strategy at the Carnegie Endowment for International Peace.
 He previously served as senior vice president at Chlopak, Leonard & Schechter, a Washington-based strategic communications consultancy.
 A former award-winning journalist, Carver worked for the BBC from 1984 to 2004.

 Prior to joining CLS in 2008, Carver headed the Washington office of Control Risks, one of the world’s leading political risk consultancies.